Heading Out

 Reviews

-- Driving mechanics can feel unresponsive and lack the excitement expected from a racing game.
+- The driving mechanics can feel unresponsive and lack depth, leading to a less satisfying racing experience than expected.

 “I felt a wide variety of emotions playing this game and listening to its story about the people the Interstate Jackalope interacts with.”